david-jerry/borderless-api/README.md

 Now you have your own mail server running locally, ready to receive whatever you send it.

 ## Local Server
-This file has a <run_server.sh> file to automate all commands to run this locally on your machine.
+To facilitate local deployment, this repository includes a run_server.sh script located in the root folder.
+This script automates all the necessary commands for running the server on your machine.
+Simply execute the following command:

 ```bash
 ./run_server,sh